zhenyiizhang/DECENT/README.md

 ## How to cite

-If you find DECENT useful, please consider citing our work.
+If you find DECENT useful in your research, please consider citing our work.

 ## License
 DECENT is licensed under the MIT License.